lucabecci/sunny/README.md

 Principal commands:
 - <span style="color:cyan">put</span> key value - This command will add up or update one key in the database.
 - <span style="color:cyan">get</span> key - This command will find a key in the database.
-- <span style="color:cyan">remove</span> key - This command will remove a key of the database.

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome.<br />